Chapter Fifteen

 The bullet hit her, just as expected.
 She was too slow to escape it.
 She’d managed to get one metal leg outstretched, however, thanks to the release of pressurized plates.
 As it tore into her leg, she felt it push against the structural components that had been lined up at an angle.
 It was as though she were catching the bullet with her bones.

 She watched the metal limb practically erupt in a spray of fragments as the other two bullets slid harmlessly past.
 As her leg fell apart the bullet pushed her down and she pushed it up.
-It exited the back of her battleship, only destroying two sensor systems in the processes.
+It exited the back of her battleship, only destroying two sensor systems in the process.

 Now she had nine legs.
 No big deal.